snwh/ubuntu-post-install/README.md

 Run from source folder:

-    ./ubuntu-post-install-script.sh
+    bash ubuntu-post-install-script.sh

 ##About:

 Ubuntu Post Install Script is a simple bash script for automating the reconfiguration of a fresh Ubuntu installation –installing favourite applications, setting up configurations, etc.

-It is compatible with Ubuntu 13.04 and below, as well as both 32 and b4 bit architectures
+It is compatible with Ubuntu 13.04 and below, as well as both 32 and 64 bit architectures

 Feel free to copy, improve and distribute.